The stock has flirted with this level since Nov 2019 on market anticipation of Oman first oil -- and has gained 90% from 12 months ago.

-Rex had made the oil discovery in the 17,000 sq km Block 50, Oman in 2014 -- which validated its proprietary Rex Virtual Drilling technology based on computer algorithms that extract information about liquid hydrocarbons from conventional seismic data.
+In 2014, Rex had made the oil discovery in the 17,000 sq km Block 50 -- which validated its proprietary Rex Virtual Drilling technology based on computer algorithms that extract information about liquid hydrocarbons from conventional seismic data.

 The discovery was the first offshore discovery east of Oman, following more than 30 years of exploration activities in the area.

 |Masirah Oil press release:

 "The well was spudded on 26 December 2019 and is located in Block 50, 30km offshore east Oman.

 "The well came in as prognosed and confirms the updated reservoir model.

 "The Yumna 1 well has tested at a production rate of 11,843 stock tank barrels of oil per day through a 1 inch choke, with a crude oil gravity of 42 degrees API.